umigv/controls_stack/README.md

 ## Contributors

-`controls_stack` is maintained by Jason Ning, Krishna Dihora, Aarya Kulshrestha, Ashwin Saxena, and the rest of the Controls Subteam in ARV.
+`controls_stack` is maintained by Krishna Dihora, Jason Ning, Aarya Kulshrestha, Ashwin Saxena, and the rest of the Controls Subteam in ARV.

-## Simulation
+# Simulation

 In order to run the simulation stack, do the following: